 How to capture UTM parameters in Squarespace Forms

-Learn how to capture UTM parameters in your Squarespace forms and send the data into your CRM, email marketing tool, Slack channel and more.
+Learn how to capture UTM parameters with each submission of your Squarespace forms and send them to your CRM and other tools

 Squarespace